mropert/mropert.github.io/_posts/2025-06-17-making_games_tick_part5.md

 all available threads to recompute instances of a cached value, by construction it should guarantee that the game objects accessed by the `Recompute` function will not change during the process (since all threads are busy with a task that only write to one thing).

-Speaking of threads, I think this is a good segway to the next big topic we should bring up: multithreading and concurrency in game ticks.
+Speaking of threads, I think this is a good segue to the next big topic we should bring up: multithreading and concurrency in game ticks.
 Expect several articles worth of content, see you next time!